skip to main content

 Zero Barriers

-• Educate businesses and services about accessibility and inclusion barriers encountered by people with disability.
+• Educate businesses about accessibility and inclusion.

-• Support businesses and services to become more disability friendly.
+• Help businesses become disability friendly.

 International Day of People with Disability (IDPWD)